High Rate of Uninsured Drivers in Illinois

 Not all accidents involving uninsured motorists are covered.
 If another vehicle cuts in front of you, causing you to run off the road and have an accident, like hit a tree, roll your car, or land in a ditch, for example, but the other car had no physical contact with your vehicle, there is no coverage.

-You are covered under following circumstances.
+You are covered under the following circumstances.

-- You were hit while driving a car you don’t own or were traveling as a passenger in another vehicle and the driver at fault for the accident has no insurance.
+- You were hit while driving a car you don’t own or were traveling as a passenger in another vehicle, and the driver at fault for the accident has no insurance.

 Collecting from Your Own Insurer Under Your Uninsured Motorist Coverage

-I authored the eBook, “Uninsured, Hit-and-Run, and Underinsured Motorist Coverage in Illinois” which you can download for free.
-We would be happy to help you with your underinsured or uninsured insurance claim.
+I authored the eBook, “Uninsured, Hit-and-Run, and Underinsured Motorist Coverage in Illinois,” which you can download for free.
+If you are in Illinois, we would be happy to help you with your major underinsured or uninsured insurance claim.
 Let us fight for you to get the compensation you deserve.